 Bio Tech & Engineering

-Designed for returning Allied Health, Auto Service, Computer-Aided Design, Internet, Networks & Security, or Machining/Engineering Technology students
+Designed for returning Allied Health, Auto Service, Computer-Aided Design, Internet, Network & Security, or Machining/Engineering Technology students

 Students engage in project-based learning that combines science, engineering, and technology.
 Classmates explain and create solutions to real-world problems proposed by community and business partners.
 English, fourth-year math, and college credit are available.
 Related careers include, but are not limited to, computer programmer, engineer, physical therapist, occupational therapist, and biotechnical careers.

 Students may receive articulated credit based on their first-year CTC program.
 Direct credit is currently unavailable for this program.
 Our direct credit flier has a list of all participating classes.

 Enjoy this tour of the Bio Tech & Engineering classroom (also shared by the Allied Health I class) featuring ample work spaces for teamwork, 3D printers for prototyping, and whiteboards for group brainstorming sessions.